mckennapsean/dissertation/notes/thesis-office.md

 Compile uu-dissertation with chapter 2 with no figures.

+Large table is on wrong page, swap 29 & 30.
+Check large table text size, 2mm.

+Footnotes & figures, check to see which should be at bottom (5.7, 7.5).

+Place figures at top of page when appropriate (3.6, 5.3, 7.4).

 Pages with figures should have at least 6 consecutive lines of text, or none.

 Title page: divide up title further (inverse pyramid), possibly OK